bmentges/brainiak_api/docs/source/services/instance/list_instance.rst

 **Status 404**

-If there are no instances, the response status code is a 404.
+If the class does not exist, the response status code is a 404.

 .. include :: examples/list_instance_404.rst